-It’s best to choose your dress before you begin choosing your accessories, so you can make sure they co-ordinate.
+It’s best to choose your dress before you begin choosing your accessories, so you can make sure they coordinate.
 This doesn’t stop you looking, in the meantime, to find out what companies sell the style of accessories you like.
 If you get the opportunity, try on as many different hair accessories as you can because they tend to look very different in the hair.
 You may end up falling in love with something that didn’t catch your eye to begin with.

 It’s up to you how much or little you decide to wear.
 There are some beautiful, delicate accessories that you will probably feel more comfortable in.
 Some people opt for one statement piece, and in this case it’s advisable to keep other accessories simple.

-Should I wear silver or gold jewellery?
+Should I wear silver or gold jewelry?